C5H8NNaO4/effects-of-chronic-cannabinoid-abuse/depression-the-littlest-guide.md

 	* Your lifelong problems won’t be solved by a single thought that changes everything
 	* It’s a circle.
 		* You can break it by recognizing it
-	* The more dopamine you use during a euphoric phase the worse the depressive phase will be
+	* The more dopamine pour out during a euphoric phase the worse the depressive phase will be
 	* Drugs will destabilize you by artficially raising your dopamine outputs
 		* Your brain adapts and produces less on its own